 The only thing that was a bit of a concern was how to attach the wood words, given that I can’t stand using regular glue and watching it squeeze out the sides when the wood is pressed down (especially on the smaller, cursive portions of the letters!).

+I grabbed a bottle of Gorilla Glue from Michaels for this project.
 This formula is particularly amazing because it offers two ways to dispense the glue – you can squeeze it from the nozzle tip and then brush it exactly where you want it.
 That is absolutely perfect for my Thanksgiving sign.
 Are you ready to see how it’s made?

 Blessed and Grateful Sign